anonymousresearcher2020/anonymousresearcher2020.github.io/docs/requirement.md

 has_children: false
 permalink: /docs/requirements
 ---
-### Qualities of good requirements:
-  - Requirements define what the software needs to do.
-  - Requirements tell the problem, not the solution: specify what to build not how
-  - The requirement engineering process is a process.
-Allow (and expect) requirements to change later
-  - There are two types of requirements: Functional and Non-functional
-  - Requirements should be:
+### Requirements Quality Metric

     - **Complete** and cover all parts of the project goals, providing sufficient information to implement the system
       - When something is part of the project descriptions and goals, there should be a use case for it.
 E.g., “Adding a friend can be done in one click”.
 What about other parts of the use case / other use cases
       - Cover the course required requirements: 5-6 non-trivial requirements and 4 components: live updates, external API, complex logic, and external authentication service.
     - **Consistent,** without having contradictory definitions across multiple requirements.